SurgeSpace/201Final/README.md

 Flip-Card Animation-https://codepen.io/shayhowe/pen/Fvjnf
 https://www.w3schools.com/cssref/css3_pr_opacity.asp

-Audio files from the movies Austin Powers and Lord of the Rings obtained from http://www.mediacollege.com licsening and use of these files can be viewed at http://www.mediacollege.com/home/terms.html
+Audio files from the movies "Austin Powers", "Lord of the Rings", and "Star Wars" were obtained from http://www.mediacollege.com licsening and use of these files can be viewed at http://www.mediacollege.com/home/terms.html

 All other sounds obtained from http://soundbible.com and are attribited as follows: